Ringed seal: Life history

-Females reach sexual maturity at 4 years while males do not reach maturity until 7 years old.
+Females reach sexual maturity at 4 years old while males do not reach maturity until 7 years old.
 During the spring breeding season, females construct lairs within the thick ice and give birth in these structures.
 Females give birth to a single pup on ice floes or shorefast ice in March or April after a 9-month gestation period.
-Pups are weaned after one month and build up a thick layer of blubber.
+Pups are weaned after two months and build up a thick layer of blubber.

 Females usually begin mating in late April.
 Males will roam the ice for a mate.
-When found, the male and female may spend several days together before mating.
-Then the male looks for another mate.
+When found, the male and female may spend several days together before mating, after which the male looks for another mate.

 Ringed seals live about 25 to 30 years.
-They are solitary animals and when hauled out on ice separate themselves from each other by hundreds of yards.
+They are solitary animals and when hauled out on ice, they separate themselves from each other by hundreds of yards.

 Ecology

 Diet

 Ringed seals eat a wide variety of small prey that consists of 72 species of fish and invertebrates.
-Feeding is usually a solitary behavior and their prey of choice includes mysids, shrimp, arctic cod, and herring.
+Feeding is usually a solitary behavior and their prey of choice includes mysids, shrimp, euphausiids, amphipods, other crustaceans, cephalopods, arctic cod, herring, prickleback, and sculpin.
 While feeding, ringed seals dive to depths of 35 to 150 ft.
-In the summer ringed seals feed along edge of the sea-ice for polar cod.
+In the summer ringed seals feed along the edge of the sea-ice on polar cod and saffron cod.
 In shallow water they feed on smaller cod.
 Ringed seals may also eat herring, smelt, whitefish, sculpin, perch, and crustaceans.

 Predators

-Ringed seal are an important food item in particular for polar bears.
+Ringed seals are an important food item in particular for polar bears.
 During the pupping season, Arctic fox and glaucous gulls take ringed seal pups born outside lairs while killer whales, Greenland sharks and occasionally Atlantic walruses prey upon them in the water.